Adaptive and Resilient Communities Cohort

 Climate equity refers to the goal of addressing the unequal burdens of climate change, while ensuring that all people share the benefits of climate protection efforts.
 Achieving equity means that all people – regardless of their ancestry, race, gender, age, sexuality, immigration status, ability, or income – live in safe, healthy, just communities.
 It also recognizes that because of historic and contemporary injustices, extra care must be taken to ensure those made most vulnerable by current systems are not further marginalized by climate action, and that their lived knowledges and experiences help guide decision-making.
 This definition was adapted in part from the Environmental Protection Agency (EPA).

-5. The local commitment and capacity to participate in an intensive cohort focused on implementing existing plans, priorities, and actions.
+5. The local commitment and capacity to participate in a cohort focused on implementing existing plans, priorities, and actions.

 What do we mean by “local capacity and commitment”?